 - Infuse personal reflection and self-care into your practice.

 We have included teacher reflection prompts and suggested strategies within each section to help you prepare to greet your students.

-Consultant and community college teacher Alex Shevrin Venet discusses four core priorities for trauma-informed remote instruction: connectedness, predictability, flexibility, and empowerment.1 At the heart of this approach lies the relationships between students and teachers.
+Consultant and community college teacher Alex Shevrin Venet discusses four core priorities for trauma-informed instruction: connectedness, predictability, flexibility, and empowerment.1 At the heart of this approach lies the relationships between students and teachers.
 When teachers prioritize cultivating these relationships and developing students’ SEL competencies, everyone benefits.